 Everything you need to know about a waste management system: waste disposal methods, tools you can use to reduce waste, how to conduct effective waste audits, and additional tools to help your business comply with environmental laws

-A waste management system encompasses an organization’s waste disposal method, waste generation, and waste reduction efforts.
+A waste management system is the strategy an organization uses to dispose, reduce, reuse, and prevent waste.
 Possible waste disposal methods are recycling, composting, incineration, landfills, bioremediation, waste to energy, and waste minimization.
-As for waste generation, the specific source/s of an organization’s waste highly depends on its function, industry, and waste reduction efforts.